MicrosoftDocs/VBA-Docs/api/Word.MailMessage.DisplayProperties.md

 ## Remarks

-This method is available only if you are using Word as your e-mail editor.
+This method is available only if you are using Word as your email editor.

 ## Example

-This example displays the  **Properties** dialog box for the active e-mail message.
+This example displays the  **Properties** dialog box for the active email message.

 ```vb